-Luckily, today you have more choices.
-With the rise of online and marketplace lenders, there’s increased competition, which fuels improvements in process, service, and cost — and means a much better experience for you.
+Today, borrowers have more choices than ever.
+With the rise of online and marketplace lenders, there’s increased competition, which fuels improvements in process, service, and cost — and can mean a much better experience for you.

 1. Does the lender offer competitive interest rates?

 A good first step is to get the lay of the land by looking at various lenders and the rates and fees they advertise.
 Taking this step may help you understand what the market looks like overall and who may be offering competitive rates.